eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/dynamic-uniforms.md

 ```
 ````

-It is legal, but will not do what you expect.
+It is legal, but **will not do** what you expect.
 Remember that commands are executed **asynchronously**!
-When we call methods of the `renderPass` object, we do not really trigger operations, we rather build a command buffer, that is sent all at once at the end.
+When we call methods of the `renderPass` object, we do not really trigger operations, we rather build a command buffer, that **is sent all at once** at the end.
 So the calls to `writeBuffer` **do not** get interleaved between the draw calls as we would like.

 Instead, we need to use **dynamic uniform buffers**.
 This is a simple option to turn on in the binding layout, but requires to be careful with the buffer's **stride** (see below).

 Device limits
 -------------

-As always, we checkout first that the feature we use are somewhere in the `WGPULimits` struct and add our requirements to the device creation code:
+As always, we checkout first that the features we use are somewhere in the `WGPULimits` struct and add our requirements to the device creation code:

 ```C++
 // Extra limit requirement
 requiredLimits.limits.maxDynamicUniformBuffersPerPipelineLayout = 1;
 ```

+Another related limit is `minUniformBufferOffsetAlignment`, which we already set as the minimum value supported by the adapter (see below).

 Binding layout
 --------------

-When declaring the bind group layout, we can set the buffer as dynamically offset:
+When declaring the bind group layout, we can **set the buffer as dynamically offset**:

 ````{tab} With webgpu.hpp
 ```C++